What is Sleep Debt?

 How to Repay Your Sleep Debt

-The actual way you repay your sleep debt is by establishing a healthy pattern of sleep over time.
+The best way to repay your sleep debt is by establishing a healthy pattern of sleep over time.
 In the same scenario above, what you would want to do to repay your sleep debt is:

 - Get extra sleep on the weekend

-- Get enough or a little bit of extra sleep every day the following week
+- Get enough or a little extra sleep every day the following week

 Effects of Sleep Deprivation